CLOUZ HOUZ DESIGN GUIDES - What’s your style?

 Kitchen Board: Collected kitchen look featuring green food domes, clay wall sconce, enamel mug, floral fabric panel, black pot rack, woven baskets, wood spoons, rustic island.

 Villa kitchens work because they’re honest.
-A honed stone worktop and apron-front sink do the heavy lifting while the pretty lives in the open.
-I would go for this iron table with hooks and let everyday tools become decor—well-worn wooden spoons, a linen towel, a small copper sieve.
+A honed stone worktop and apron-front sink do the heavy lifting, while the pretty things live in the open.
+I’d go for this iron table with hooks and let everyday tools become décor, like well-worn wooden spoons, a linen towel, a small copper sieve.
 Under the island, a woven market basket corrals produce on busy weeks and heads to the farmers market on slow ones.
-Lighting stays simple with a cream enamel pendant, and if upper cabinetry feels tight, swap one run for a shallow plate rack.
-My favorite easy softness is a pleated sink skirt in ticking or floral; pair it with a matte brass kitchen faucet and a few enamel mugs stacked by the coffee corner on a slim wood kitchen island.
-It’s utilitarian, but there’s romance in the way everything is used and out in the open.
+Lighting stays simple with a cream enamel pendant.
+And, if upper cabinetry feels tight, swap one run for a shallow plate rack.
+My favorite easy softness is a pleated sink skirt in ticking or floral.
+You can pair it with a matte brass kitchen faucet and a few enamel mugs stacked by the coffee corner on a slim wood kitchen island.
+Yes, it’s utilitarian, but there’s romance in the way everything is used and out in the open.

 Primary Bedroom